-Due to COVID-19 and the restrictions now in place on public gatherings, some associations may find it difficult to comply with the legislative requirement around holding Annual General Meetings.
+Due to COVID-19 and the restrictions now in place on public gatherings, some associations may find it difficult to comply with the legislative requirement around holding Annual General Meetings (AGMs).

-With this in mind, the Government is granting a 6 month extension for associations to lodge periodic returns and hold Annual General Meetings.
+With this in mind, the Government granted a 6 month extension for associations to lodge periodic returns and to hold an AGM.

-Subject to the above, CBS will not take action where a virtual AGM is held, but does not comply with the association's rules due to requirements that meetings are held in person.
+Consumer and Business Services will not take action where a virtual AGM is held and does not comply with the association's rules due to requirements that meetings are held in person.

 For more information, contact associations [at] sa.gov.au